-- TOEFL or IELTS - Academic Test scores must be sent from the testing agency directly to the Office of Graduate Studies or ESL completion information from the providing agency must be sent directly to the Office of Graduate Studies.
+- TOEFL or IELTS - Academic Test scores must be sent from the testing agency directly to The Graduate School or ESL completion information from the providing agency must be sent directly to The Graduate School.
 After the application is complete, the academic department and the graduate dean will review it.
 The applicant will be notified of the admission decision via e-mail.

 - A medical history form and an immunization record must be completed by a physician and returned to the Student Health Center, www.wcupa.edu/healthServices.

 Applicants who require a student visa must indicate this on the application form.
 Those already in the United States must provide a copy of their current visa.
-NOTE: The Form I-20 cannot be issued for professional growth or certificate programs.
-These programs do not lead toward a degree.
+NOTE: The Form I-20 cannot be issued for certificate programs.
+Certificate programs do not lead toward a degree.